IntroCSCI/colorvisionproject-Noah-McCracken/README.md

 1. int numColor //User input of desired number of colors
 2. string name //User input of desired name of file to save color palette
 3. string fileName //Converts name into a CSS file
-4. array<string, 10> colorPalette //Array of color options
+4. count //tracks number of colors generated
-5. string color //Output of colors from colorPalette
+5. random color generator
+6. string colorGen writes to file

 ### Console Input and Output